brianrice2/ds-project-template/README.md

 An example repo structure for data science projects.

+**So what does using this template offer?**

+- A consistent, organized structure to start from: Helps you quickly understand the structure of a project, new or old, and identify files of interest
+- Automation: Automatically update table of contents, run unit tests, set up organized pull requests, and more
+- Easier imports: Using a local package makes it easier to import source code modules
+- And more, discussed in [The Good Research Code Handbook](https://goodresearch.dev/index.html)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Table of Contents